Gosder Cherilus, former NFL player, accused of urinating on passenger on Delta flight from Boston to Dublin

 They identified the passenger as Cherilus.

 "Troopers verbally commanded Cherilus to leave the plane, but he became irate and uncooperative.
-Eventually, Troopers escorted Cherilus to the jet bridge and placed him under arrest for Disorderly Conduct and Disturbing a Flight Crew," police said in their statement.
+Eventually, Troopers escorted Cherilus to the jet bridge and placed him under arrest," police said in their statement.

 Who is Gosder Cherilus?